izure1/klaf/README.md

 ## Performance Test

 The test result is the average value from 10 attempts.
+The latest performance benchmarking was conducted based on version **2.0.6**.

 **klaf** supports two databases, and this test tested the core functions of data reading/writing of the two databases.
 Therefore, it's not a perfect test result, but it's enough to show the time complexity.